Deepika-evolve/TDM_Quality_Framework/README_Framework.md

 An open source framework to automate common TDM tasks.
 Built by practitioners, for practitioners.
 ----

+## Vision

+To build a modular framework that addresses real-world challenges in TDM, focusing on simplicity, usability, and practical impact.

 ## Current Release

 ## Module 2 — JSONMasking ✅